![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 -

-Book at the Romanian Railways website bileteinternationale.cfrcalatori.ro.
+Alternatively, you can book it at the Romanian Railways website bileteinternationale.cfrcalatori.ro.
 Click EN top right for English.
 Booking opens up to 90 days ahead.
-For Bucharest type Bucuresti.
-You print your own ticket or can show it on your laptop or phone.
+For Vienna type Wien, for Bucharest type Bucuresti.
+You print your own ticket.
+Prices might be cheaper than on oebb.at, so check both sites!

 Or use an Interrail pass